The Thomas Hardye School: Admissions

 The school provides government-funded education for children from Year 9 to Year 11, and takes them through GCSE and BTEC courses.
 It also has an integrated sixth form which takes pupils through A-Levels and AVCEs.

 Sixth form

 The school has the largest integrated sixth form in the United Kingdom which shares teachers, resources and facilities with the 'lower school'.

-From 2008 to 2015 it offered the International Baccalaureate (IB).

 The school has a partnership with local land-based college Kingston Maurward, offering practical alternatives to traditional A-levels.